Blendify/blender-manual/blender_docs/manual/getting_started/basics/interface/buttons_and_controls.rst

    To change the value in a wider range, hold down :kbd:`LMB` and drag the mouse to the left or right.

 Text Input
-   Press :kbd:`LMB` or :kbd:`Enter` to edit the value as a text field.
+   Press :kbd:`LMB` or :kbd:`Return` to edit the value as a text field.

    When entering values by hand, this button works like any other text button.

-   - Press :kbd:`Enter` to apply the change.
+   - Press :kbd:`Return` to apply the change.
    - Press :kbd:`Esc` will cancel the value.